2013-2014 Annual Report

-IFMA surpassed a major milestone during the past fiscal year as it now has more than 23,000 members, more than 25 percent of whom reside outside of the United States.
-These members are part of 130 chapters throughout the world across 85 countries.
-Membership numbers for the 2012-13 fiscal year represent a 2.52 percent increase over the previous year.
-In 2012-13, the membership team focused on defining the value proposition of IFMA members and non-members in an effort to personalize the membership and customer experience.
-The membership team ran two member-centric focus groups at the 2013 Facility Fusion Conference & Exposition in Los Angeles, Calif., USA to begin the process of gaining deeper insight into the value of IFMA membership.
+IFMA achieved another milestone during the 2014 fiscal year with membership surpassing the 24,000 mark.
+These members (nearly 28 percent of whom reside outside of the United States) are part of a network of 133 chapters throughout the world across 93 countries.
+Membership numbers for the 2014 fiscal year represent a 2.5 percent increase over the previous year.
+In 2013-14, the membership team continued its focus on defining the value proposition for IFMA members and nonmembers alike in an effort to personalize the membership and customer experience.
+Staff gained deeper insight into the value of IFMA membership and the global perspective through member-centric focus groups at the 2013 World Workplace Conference and Exposition in Philadelphia, Pennsylvania, USA, as well as at the 2014 Facility Fusion Conference and Exposition in Washington, D.C., USA.

 Education & Credentials

 The final submission of the American National Standards Institute (ANSI) accreditation application for the Facility Management Professional (FMP) and Sustainability Facility Professional® (SFP®) credentials, which consisted of a 40-page application and more than 1,600 pages of supporting documentation, including the development of a comprehensive credentials management plan, was completed early in the summer of 2014.
 Under the leadership of the International Credentials Commission (ICC), IFMA staff continued to work on implementing the infrastructure of the commission as defined by the operating rules approved in 2013.
 This included the formal implementation of the FMP, SFP and Certified Facility Manager® (CFM®) Scheme Committees which oversaw the annual updates to the FMP and SFP Learning Systems.